sven-seyfert/sqlite-showcase/README.md

 #### *Structure*

 The project/repository is structured in a module based way.
 This might be a bit unfamiliar for the most people regarding the usage of AutoIt.
-But for people coming from other programming languages, this is probably a familiar picture.
+But for people coming from other programming languages, this is probably a familiar picture. [^1]

+[^1]: The `.gitkeep` files are only to ensure the empty folders are check-in.
+They can be deleted if you want to.
+Otherwise GIT would ignore empty folder, but the project needs them.

 #### *SQLite*

 - creates a SQLite database
-- runs a CREATE TABLE (schema) script [^1] and a INSERT INTO (seed) script
+- runs a CREATE TABLE (schema) script [^2] and a INSERT INTO (seed) script
   - data will only be inserted on the first run or if no data is in "users" table
 - displays "users" table content as console output and as array
 - displays "todos" table content as console output and as array
 - displays "todos" in a pagination style
   - showcase for using LIMIT and OFFSET in SQLite

-[^1]: The database schema example is based on a common TODO list structure.
+[^2]: The database schema example is based on a common TODO list structure.

 #### *Logging and error handling*

 The most possible failures are handled through the whole project.
 So you will find the usage of `SetError()` and `_Log()` a lot.
 In case of simply running the script, you will get the log statements printed to the console output.
-In case you build the application, a `./log/20250217.log` (YYYYMMDD.log) file will contain the information.
+In case you build (compile) the application, a `./log/20250217.log` file (daily based log) will contain the information.

 **A concrete example:**